Tandav (TV series)

-Tandav is an Indian political thriller web series on Amazon Prime Video, created, directed and produced by Ali Abbas Zafar, in his digital debut, with the script being written by Gaurav Solanki.
+Tandav is an Indian political thriller television series on Amazon Prime Video, created, directed and produced by Ali Abbas Zafar, in his digital debut, with the script being written by Gaurav Solanki.
 The series has an ensemble cast featuring Saif Ali Khan, Sunil Grover, Tigmanshu Dhulia, Dimple Kapadia, Mohammed Zeeshan Ayyub, Dino Morea and Anup Soni.
 The series is about the dark corners of Indian politics, where people who will go to any lengths in pursuit of power.

 Principal shoot of Tandav began in October 2019, with filming mostly took place across the Pataudi Palace in Haryana, and Delhi.
 The series has cinematography handled by Karol Stadnik and edited by Steven H. Bernard; the background score is composed by Julius Packiam.
 The series premiered through the streaming platform Amazon Prime Video on 15 January 2021.

 Premise

 The charismatic leader of a premiere political party known as Janata Lok Dal (JLD), Samar Pratap Singh (Saif Ali Khan) feels he's ready to inherit the chair of PM but Samar's father, the party patriarch and the PM, Devki Nandan Singh (Tigmanshu Dhulia), isn't willing to retire yet.
 Anuradha Kishore, Devki's close associate (Dimple Kapadia) and party senior leader Gopal Das (Kumud Mishra) are few of many other leaders considering themselves fit to sit in this chair.
 But this chair never comes easily, they must constantly keep striving for it.
 A parallel story is that of the idealistic campus activist Shiva Shekhar (Mohammed Zeeshan Ayyub) who becomes an overnight icon as he shines at a political event.
 Shiva now wants to bring the change, sway the youth, overthrow the power pillars – he knows the sweet taste of power.
 And power corrupts.
 Shiva and Samar will meet as country politics will cross roads with youth politics.
 Tandav is the coming together of a series of manipulations that exposes layers of human greed, ambition, love, vulnerability, and violence.